iliailmer/twitter_bot/readme.md

 ##

-This repo is a twitter bot that posts one dankest meme from reddit per day every day at 12 pm.
+This repo is a twitter bot that posts one dankest meme from reddit per day every 24 hours.